 Have You Been Denied?

-• Receive a 12-month supply of birth control pills, contraceptive patches or vaginal rings at one time
+• A 12-month supply of birth control pills, contraceptive patches or vaginal rings at one time

 Private health insurance or Medi-Cal plans CANNOT: